 Over the past few years, illegal STRs have become sites of life-and-death public safety issues, including the murder of three people outside of a “party house” in Benedict Canyon this past January, and the 2022 shootings in Studio City and Encino.

 West Hollywood’s amendment follows Santa Monica’s 2015 regulations that provide a private right of action.
-The City of L.A. is now considering a motion with similar amendments that strengthen enforcement and allows Angelenos a private right of action.
+The City of L.A. is now considering a motion with similar amendments that strengthen enforcement and allow Angelenos a private right of action.

 “We applaud this move by the City of West Hollywood, and hope Los Angeles will soon follow suit, to preserve housing and protect city residents,” said Executive Director of BNLA, Randy Renick.
 “Several years into enforcement of the Home Sharing Ordinance, the City of L.A. is still struggling to properly enforce it.
 The City of Santa Monica’s enforcement of their short-term rental ordinance has been more successful than in L.A., partially because their ordinance allows for a private right of action.”

-BNLA’s 2022 Home-Sharing Ordinance Enforcement Report and Recommendations found that in 2022 alone there were 4,000 illegal STR listings on just AirBnB and only 27 issued citations by the City of L.A.
+BNLA’s 2022 Home-Sharing Ordinance Enforcement Report and Recommendations found that in 2022 alone there were 4,000 local illegal STR listings on AirBnB and only 27 issued citations by the City of L.A.
 With these findings, the City of L.A.’s motion calls for an updated reporting system that would require all STR platforms to share data that would help the City enforce violations of illegal STRs.
 This action would close loopholes that STR hosts have exploited.

 Violations of STR ordinances contribute to the decline of affordable housing in a region where it’s increasingly harder to find places to live.
 In the City of L.A., BNLA found that commercial STRs have removed 2,500 homes from the long-term rental market and are responsible for more than 5,000 additional people experiencing homelessness.